LBruni98/ZSL-The-Climate-Menace/README.md

 ## 5. Evaluation
 ### 5.1 How User and Software Requirements Have Been Addressed
+When a development methodology has been declared, structuring the work is then the issue.
+Within Agile Development, the work is divided into four sections to bring the structure of the project.
+The structure is this:

+* Epic - The large body of work and mainly the main objective.
+Within this are stories.
+* Stories - Small work units or tasks that are done to make up the epic.
+* Version - The release of the software
+* Sprint - The iteration where the team then come together to work.

+Using these sections helps break down the requirements and lays them out into workable parts for the software teams.
+In addition, it can help with prioitzing customer feedback and can change the plan around without having a negative impact.

+Epics are the larger bodies that the stories are contained in and make up.
+Versions are made from different epics being a point in time to where the software is released.
+These can change over the course of the project being part of agile development and are created through the development and feedback, where the user stories are added, changed or removed to optimize a the release time.

 ### 5.2 Techniques used in the design and delivery
 * Breaking down a problem/decomposition - Understanding the problem and breaking it down into individual tasks or aims by going from the best ideas from members of the team.